facebook

 You do not need to apply for MOE subsidy.
 TP will bill you the subsidized fee amount, depending on your subsidy eligibility level when you are offered admission to the course.

-Do I have to pay the course fee for the full CET Diploma or by individual Modular Certificates?
+Do I have to pay the course fee in full?

-Do I have to pay the course fee for the full CET Diploma or by individual Modular Certificates?
+Do I have to pay the course fee in full?

-As the new qualifications framework is based on Modular Certificates (MCs), you will be billed based on the MC or any repeat subjects you are taking for the semester.
-Fee are payable on a MC basis and before the start of the MC course.
+As the qualifications framework is based on MCs/ PDCs, you will be billed based on the MC/PDC or any repeat subjects you are taking for the semester.
+Fees are payable before the start of each semester.

 When do I make payment for the course fee?